For years now, healthcare organisations have battled with talent-related challenges that hurt care quality (as well as profit margins).

 2 – Retention

-If attracting healthcare workers into the sector is one challenge, keeping them there is another.
-Healthcare turnover is notoriously high:
+If attracting healthcare workers is one challenge, keeping them is another.
+Health and social care turnover is notoriously high.

 - Are we bringing the right people into the business?